cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 The package will clone to a directory named “`am335x-demo-app`”.

-**3.** Within this `am335x-demo-app` directory, you will find the directories and directory trees listed below.
+**3**&nbsp;&nbsp;Within this `am335x-demo-app` directory, you will find the directories and directory trees listed below.
 To install them, simply copy them into your own instance of the Potenco reference build.

 - `af-app` - Holds your makefile and your application code.